khangaerospace/aertoolbox/interpolation/README.md

 ### Vandermonde's method

-Vandermonde's method is a systematic approach to contruct polynomial interpolants.
+Vandermonde's method is a systematic approach to construct polynomial interpolants.

 #### Linear interpolation (n = 1)